• Skip to primary navigation

 TIPS FOR SUCCESS

-• You need whipping cream that contains at least 30% fat, otherwise it won’t whip into cream.
-Heavy whipping cream contains at least 35% fat.
+- You need heavy whipping cream or whipping cream that contains at least 35% fat, otherwise it won’t whip into cream.

 MORE ICE CREAM & FROZEN DESSERT RECIPES